Dima-Bulavenko/BattleCity/README.md

 - Fire bullets so I can defeat my opponent
 - See my score displayed on the screen so I can track my progress
 - See my how many lives I have remaining
-- Exit the gameplay (/to read instrucitons)
+- Exit the gameplay (/to read instructions)
+- Mute the sounds in case I am in a public space

+As the game owner I want to:
+- Create a game that is fun & nostalgic
+- Provide a fully responsive game
+- Create simple navigation
+- Clear prompts using visuals & 8 bit sound effects
+- Have a sound icon so users can mute & unmute sounds

 ---